 - AUTHORIZING OFFICIAL.
 Enter the full name and contact information for the person who has the legal authority to approve this budget on behalf of your organization. - PROJECT DIRECTOR.
 Enter the full name and contact information for the person who can answer specific questions about this project. - PRIMARY CONTACT.
 Enter the full name and contact information for the person who can answer specific questions about this budget.

 PROJECT COSTS

 A. DIRECT COSTS

-DIRECT COSTS are those that are directly allocable to the approved project and that will be incurred during the period of performance.
-They must also be allowable.
+DIRECT COSTS are those that are identified specifically with the project during the period of performance, and are allowable.

 SALARIES AND WAGES.